-Is your child a sore loser?
-Start a family game night to help your child learn how to lose gracefully.
+Start a family game night to teach your child the art of losing gracefully.

 “Race you to the car!”
 I holler at my little one as I start my arms pumping.
 I don’t do it for the exercise.
 I want to leave the park without stopping at every pebble on the path!
 Once my child takes the bait and starts running, I start that funny up and down run that gets me to the car just a second after my child.
 Then I put on a show about how fast he is and how wiped out I am by the effort it took me to keep up.
 Mission accomplished…child in car, child feels good, no nagging!